 - Customers who typically generate a small amount of salty wastewater or who cannot connect directly to the Brine Line due to location.

 - Disposal of salty wastewater occurs at one of the four Brine Line Collection Stations using a permitted trucker.
-A complete list of permitted truckers is available from SAWPA.
+Click here to find a complete list of permitted salty wastewater haulers.

-- Everyone within the SAWPA service area is within 20 miles of a Collection Station (refer to map.)
+- Everyone within the SAWPA service area is within 20 miles of a Collection Station (view map.)

 Customers who produce a higher volume of salty wastewater and are located close enough to construct a direct Brine Line connection.

 Your waste must meet established limits for certain elements.
 Click here to view disposal limits.